turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 ---
 layout: page
-title: Introduction to TDD
+title: Driving the Domain Model Using TDD
 ---

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
 Let’s build a system to record your good, bad, and awful ideas.

-And let’s use it as an excuse to learn about TDD.

 ## I0: Getting Started